playboypaul/LegalDocs/README.md

 ## Getting Your App Running (Your Adventure Map!)

-Follow these easy steps to start your magical paper-writing adventure.
+Follow these easy steps to start your magical paper-writing adventure on your own computer.

 ### Step 1: Tell Your Computer Where to Find Your Secret Key 🗝️